rossshannon/weekly-weather-mcp/README.md

 Tuesday would be your best option for mowing the lawn.
 It will be clear and sunny with no chance of rain, and the temperature will be comfortable at around 10°C.
 ```

 You can combine this MCP server with others to achieve multi-step workflows.
-For example, once the weather has been checked, you can also tell Claude to add that an event in your calendar to remind yourself of those plans.
+For example, once the weather has been checked, you can also tell Claude to add that as an event in your calendar to remind yourself of those plans.

 <div align="center">
   <img src="https://rossshannon.github.io/weekly-weather-mcp/images/calendar-integration-example.png" alt="Calendar event created by Claude" width="365">